w3f/polkadot-wiki/docs/learn/learn-staking-advanced.md

 :::

-If the amount of tokens staked goes below the ideal rate, then staking rewards for nominators go up incentivizing to stake more tokens on the network.
+If the amount of tokens staked goes below the ideal rate, then staking rewards for nominators go up, incentivizing them to stake more tokens on the network.
 On the contrary, if it goes above the ideal rate, staking rewards drop.
 This is a result of the change in the percentage of staking rewards that go to the Treasury.